trinodb/trino/presto-docs/src/main/sphinx/connector/kafka.rst

 These data formats each have an encoder that maps column values into bytes to be sent to a Kafka topic.

-Presto supports at-least-once delivery for Kafka producers.
+Trino supports at-least-once delivery for Kafka producers.
 This means that messages are guaranteed to be sent to Kafka topics at least once.
 If a producer acknowledgement times out or if the producer receives an error, it might retry sending the message.
 This could result in a duplicate message being sent to the